-The 4Gb Double-Data-Rate-3L (DDR3L) DRAM is double data rate architecture to achieve high-speed operation.
+The 8Gb Double-Data-Rate-3L (DDR3L) DRAM is double data rate architecture to achieve high-speed operation.
 It is internally configured as an eight bank DRAM.

-The 4Gb chip is organized as 32Mbit x 16I/Os x 8 bank devices.
+The 8Gb chip is organized as 128Mbit x 8 I/Os x 8 bank devices.
 These synchronous devices achieve high speed double-data-rate transfer rates of up to 1866 Mb/sec/pin for general applications.

-The chip is designed to comply with all DDR3L DRAM key features and all of the control and address inputs are synchronized with a pair of externally supplied differential clocks.
+The chip is designed to comply with all DDR3L DRAM key features, including full backward compatibility to DDR3.
+Hereafter the device will be referred to as DDR3L for both part numbers.
+All of the control and address inputs are synchronized with a pair of externally supplied differential clocks.
 Inputs are latched at the cross point of differential clocks (CK rising and CK# falling).
 All I/Os are synchronized with differential DQS pair in a source synchronous fashion.

-These devices operate with a single +1.35V -0.067V / +0.1V power supply and are available in BGA packages.
+These devices operate with a single +1.35V -0.067V/+0.1V power supply and are available in BGA packages.